 - Grade I: Small breast enlargement with localized button of tissue that is concentrated around the areola.

-The emotional and psychological toll gynecomastia can have is something Dr. Neinstein takes very personally.
+Aside from the physical symptoms of gynecomastia, the emotional and psychological can have a big impact on patients, as well.
 The psychological burden and impact on emotional growth is well documented.
-Recently, a large research project was undertaken on this.
-Results were compared to those of a group of boys without breast enlargement.
+Recently, a large research project was undertaken on this and results were compared to those of a group of boys without breast enlargement.
 Sixty-two percent of the gynecomastia patients had mild to moderate breast enlargement.
 As in previous studies, many of the boys with gynecomastia were overweight or obese: 64 percent, compared to 41 percent of the comparison group.
 Patients with gynecomastia had lower scores on a standard quality of life assessment, indicating problems in several areas.
 Even after adjustment for weight and body mass index (BMI), the patients had lower scores for general health, social functioning and mental health.
 They also had lower scores for physical health, but this was attributed to being overweight.